DuMont Television Network

 The DuMont Television Network (also the DuMont Network, DuMont Television, DuMont/Du Mont, or (incorrectly) Dumont (Note: The name of the network has been spelled both "DuMont" and "Du Mont".
 "Dumont" and "DUMONT" are generally considered incorrect.
 Weinstein (2004) uses "DuMont" for the name of the network.
 Bergmann (2002) prefers "Du Mont".
 For the purposes of this article, the Weinstein spelling is used.
 (The name was pronounced on-air to sound like DOO-mont, with an accent on the "Du".)) /ˈduːmɒnt/) was one of America's pioneer commercial television networks, rivaling NBC and CBS for the distinction of being first overall in the United States.
 It was owned by Allen B. DuMont Laboratories, a television equipment and television set manufacturer and broadcasting company.
-DuMont was founded in 1940 and began operation on August 15, 1946.
+DuMont was founded in 1940 and began operation in 1946.

 The network was hindered by the cost of broadcasting, a freeze on new television stations in 1948 by the Federal Communications Commission (FCC), and even by the company's partner, Paramount Pictures.
-Despite its innovations in broadcasting, and launching one of television's biggest stars of the 1950s — Jackie Gleason — the network never reached solid finances.
-Forced to expand on UHF channels when UHF tuning was not yet standard on television sets, DuMont fought an uphill battle for program clearance outside its three owned-and-operated stations: WABD in New York City (which used its founder's initials as its call letters), WTTG in Washington, DC, and WDTV in Pittsburgh.
-It ultimately ended network operations on August 6, 1956, leaving three main networks other than public broadcasting until the founding of Fox in 1986.
+Despite its innovations in broadcasting and launching one of television's biggest stars of the 1950s — Jackie Gleason — the network never reached solid finances.
+Forced to expand on UHF channels when UHF tuning was not yet standard on television sets, DuMont fought an uphill battle for program clearance outside its three owned-and-operated stations: WABD in New York City (which used its founder's initials as its call letters), WTTG in Washington, D.C. (which used the initials of its chief engineer as its call letters), and WDTV in Pittsburgh (which used a reference to the network itself as its call letters).
+Its last national broadcast was in 1956, leaving three main national networks other than public broadcasting until the founding of Fox in 1986.

 DuMont's obscurity, caused mainly by the destruction of its extensive program archive by the 1970s, has prompted TV historian David Weinstein to refer to it as the "forgotten network."
 A few popular DuMont programs, such as Cavalcade of Stars, Captain Video, and Emmy Award winner Life Is Worth Living, appear in television retrospectives or are mentioned briefly in books about American television history.
 In addition, a collection of programs and promos is available on the Roku streaming television channel under the DuMont name.